kshipra-fetch/social-media-post-creator/README.md

 # PostPerfect - Social Media Post Generator

-PostPerfect is a web-based application that takes a website URL as input and generates a well-crafted social media post based on the content of that URL.
-Additionally, the app generates an image related to the post, making it easy to create visually appealing and engaging social media content.
+PostPerfect is a web-based application that takes a website URL as input and generates a well-crafted social media post based on the content of that URL.The app makes it easy to create visually appealing and engaging social media content.

 ## Features

 - **Website Scraping**: Extracts the main content from a given website URL.
 - **Social Media Caption Generation**: Uses an AI-based model to generate a well-formatted and engaging social media caption.
-- **Image Generation**: Automatically generates an image based on the website content and the generated caption.

 ## Technologies Used